talon-one/TalonOne.cs/docs/IntegrationApi.md

             var apiInstance = new IntegrationApi(config);
             var body = new NewReferralsForMultipleAdvocates(); // NewReferralsForMultipleAdvocates |
-            var silent = silent_example;  // string | If set to `yes`, response will be an empty 204, otherwise a list of integration states will be generated (up to 1000). (optional)
+            var silent = silent_example;  // string | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains essential data such as the updated customer profiles and session-related information.  (optional)  (default to "yes")

             try
             {